We’re often led to believe that the end of the relationship is a dramatic affair.

-Following news of the break-up, an unnamed source told the New York Post that ‘sometimes, relationships just run their course.’
+Last year, after 19 years together, Nicole Kidman and Keith Urban called it quits, with an unnamed source telling the New York Post that ‘sometimes, relationships just run their course.’

-So, when there’s no big blow out — no cheating or toxic family drama — why would a relationship just… end?
+So, when there’s no huge argument or sordid rumours — why would a relationship just come to a close?
 And what are the warning signs it might be happening?

 What are the signs a relationship has run its course?